-How to find traffic information and avoid delays
+Christmas travel: how to find traffic information and avoid delays

 Don't waste time and fuel: check the latest traffic information before you drive.
-We explain how to minimise journey times in safety.
+We explain how to minimise your journey times in safety.

 If you want to beat the jams – and who doesn’t, frankly? – there are a number of ways to find the latest traffic information.
 Before you set off and during your journey, here are some of the best ways to avoid a delay.

-Whether you’re using a satellite navigation built into the car, an aftermarket unit or your smartphone, having access to live traffic information can be extremely useful.
+Whether you’re using a satellite navigation system built into the car, an aftermarket unit or your smartphone, having access to live traffic information can be extremely useful.

-Simply set the destination, then allow the GPS technology to work its magic.
+Simply set your destination, then allow the GPS technology to work its magic.
 Some systems will recalculate the route on the fly, while others will alert you to the problem and provide a suggested alternative.
 You can make the call on whether or not it’s worth making a detour.

 Waze

 Waze is a community-based traffic and navigation app.
 In other words, the information it shares and receives is driven by its users.
-It collects information to provide other ‘Wazers’ with the most optimal route to their destination.
+It collects information to provide other ‘Wazers’ with the optimal route to their destination.

-Users can also report to the community on traffic, accidents, speed cameras, police speed checks, blocked roads and weather conditions.
-Although it’s free to download and use the app, phone and carrier data rates obviously apply.
-An all-inclusive data package is recommended.
+Users can also report to the community on traffic, accidents, speed cameras, police speed checks, blocked roads and adverse weather conditions.

-Live traffic information
+Get live traffic information

 Department for Transport policing review